Chandigarh MC: Raghav Chadha alleges BJP offering money to AAP councillors | Politics

 - India

+A party needs 19 votes to have its councillor elected as Mayor.

+Besides 35 councillors, the Chandigarh MP, who is an ex-officio member in the MC house, has a voting right.
+At present, BJP's Kiron Kher is the MP from Chandigarh.

-Earlier this month also, the AAP had accused the BJP of trying to poach its lawmakers from Punjab, with MP Bhagwant Mann claiming he was offered money and a place in the Union Cabinet if he joined the saffron party ahead of the assembly election.
+To a question on Punjab Congress MLA Fateh Jang Bajwa joining the BJP, Chadha said the Congress party is “completely finished” in the state and more MLAs and ministers will leave the Congress in the days to come.
+Earlier this month also, the AAP had accused the BJP of trying to poach its lawmakers from Punjab, with MP Bhagwant Mann claiming he was offered money and a place in the Union Cabinet if he joined the saffron party ahead of the assembly elections.

 The BJP had dismissed the allegations as baseless.